aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Deployment

 Deployment of this solution is straight forward, you must deploy the ingress [stack template](/pipeline-stack.yml) in any [AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) where you are publishing [Amazon VPC Lattice Services](https://docs.aws.amazon.com/vpc-lattice/latest/ug/services.html).
-More succinctly, you must deploy this stack as many times you have distinct Amazon Lattice VPC Service Networks in a region, since there is a 1:1 mapping between Service Networks and Amazon VPCs.
+More succinctly, you must deploy this stack as many times as you have distinct Amazon Lattice VPC Service Networks in a region, since there is a 1:1 mapping between Service Networks and Amazon VPCs.

-**When the stack deploys it does the following:**

-1. Pulls the code from this [repo](https://github.com/aws-samples/ingress-patterns-with-amazon-vpc-lattice)
-2. Creates an Amazon S3 bucket for storing pipeline artefacts and committed code (for archival)
-3. Sets up an [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) for storing container images
-4. Creates an ingress VPC and supporting constructs (subnets,gateways,routes and security groups)
-5. Creates a [Code Pipeline](https://aws.amazon.com/codepipeline/) for managing the solution using CI/CD principles which does the following (**once released**):
-    -   Pulls the public Amazon Linux 2 container image (ARM64)
-    -   Builds a container image and stores this in ECR
-    -   Builds an [Elastic Container Service Cluster](https://aws.amazon.com/ecs/) an [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) and [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) that uses [Amazon Fargate (Fargate)](https://aws.amazon.com/fargate/) as the capacity provider
-    -   Builds internet-facing and internal Network Load Balancers for servicing the fleet of Amazon Fargate Tasks
 ## Performance

 {todo} - needs benchmarking configuration and image snapshots